licium/spacecamp/how-to-use-the-demo.md

 ### Content Licensing

-- With this Licium demo you can only mint one NFT from one specific digital media asset once.
+- With this Licium demo you can only mint one NFT on the testnet from one specific digital media asset once.
-- With this Licium demo you can only acquire one demo license for one specific digital media asset once.
+- With this Licium demo you can only acquire one demo license on the testnet for one specific digital media asset once.
 - **The presented licenses can be used for demonstration purposes only!
 They do not establish a legally binding agreement!** They are based on the the concept of Smart Licenses of the Content Blockchain Project [https://smartlicense.coblo.net/](https://smartlicense.coblo.net/).